ayrat555/ayrat555.github.io/_posts/2018-06-17-message-calls-in-ethereum.md

 This instruction was introduced by [Ethereum Improvement Proposal (EIP) №7](https://eips.ethereum.org/EIPS/eip-7). `DELEGATECODE` is used for a message call into the current account with an alternative account’s code, but the current values for sender and value are persistent.

-As described in EIP, propagating the sender and value from the parent scope to the child scope makes it easier for a contract to store another address as a mutable source of code and ‘‘pass through’’ calls to it, as the child code would execute in essentially the same environment as the parent.
+As described in the EIP, propagating the sender and value from the parent scope to the child scope makes it easier for a contract to store another address as a mutable source of code and ‘‘pass through’’ calls to it, as the child code would execute in essentially the same environment as the parent.

 This instruction omits a `μ2` argument, otherwise it is the same as `CALL`.